-The Copyright Agency will award $80,000 to a mid to late career author to cover a 12 month period and to be used for the development and creation of work.
+The Copyright Agency will award $80,000 to a mid to late career author for a 12 month period to develop and create work.

-To be eligible, the applicant must be a mid to late career author with at least five substantial published works.
-Of these five published works, two can be self-published.
+To be eligible, the applicant must be a mid to late career author with at least five substantial published books.
+Of these five published books, two can be self-published.

 - The applicant must be an Australian citizen or permanent resident.

-- Open to novelists, playwrights, poets, scriptwriters, non-fiction writers, children’s book writers and journalists.
+- Open to novelists, playwrights, poets, scriptwriters, non-fiction writers, children’s and young adult book writers, and journalists.

 - Authors must submit their own applications.
 Publishers are not able to apply on behalf of authors.